Delete The Surveillance State

 Every American with a phone is in somebody's database right now.
 If we pass the MAD Act, then you are no longer for sale.

 Right now, the federal government doesn't need a warrant to know where you've been, who you talk to, what you believe, or what you do every day.
-It just buys that information from companies that already collected it.
+It just buys that information from companies that already collected it from you.

-Data brokers are companies whose entire business is harvesting and selling your personal information.
-They have assembled databases covering hundreds of millions of Americans.
-Your location history, your browsing habits, your political leanings, your religious practices, your relationships, your daily routines.
-All of it packaged and available for purchase.
-And federal agencies have been buying it for years, getting around the Constitution's warrant requirement by simply swiping a credit card instead of going to a judge.
+Data brokers are companies whose entire business model is harvesting and selling your personal information.
+They have assembled databases covering hundreds of millions of Americans: your location history, your browsing habits, your political leanings, your religious practices, your relationships, your daily routines.
+All of it is packaged and available for purchase.
+And federal agencies have been buying it for years - routing around the Constitution's warrant requirement by simply swiping a credit card instead of going through a judge.

 The MAD Act would end it.